emilienschultz/activetigger/docs/quickstart.md

 By default, the selection modes "deterministic" and "random" are available:

-**Deterministic** mode means that ActiveTigger will pick out each element in the order of the original file.
+- **Deterministic** mode means that ActiveTigger will pick out each element in the order of the database, created at the beginning.
-**Random** mode means that ActiveTigger will pick out the next element at random.
+- **Random** mode means that ActiveTigger will pick out the next element at random.

 ![Overview of the Annotation tab](img/randomannotation.png)

-Click on **Get element** if you want a new element without annotating the current one, or if you want to change the selection mode.
+Click on **Get element** if you want to apply a new selection mode.

 You can search for elements with particular keywords or _regex_ patterns.
 This could mean fishing out all elements that contain certain symbols, for example.
 If you are unfamiliar with regex patterns, [this generator](https://regex-generator.olafneumann.org/) can be a useful reference.